 This week, we celebrate mothers of all kinds on Mother's Day.
-This year Mother's Day happened to fall on May 10, which is also the date that Hildegarde von Bingen or St. Hildegarde, who gave birth to extensive both artistic and scientific output, was canonized in 2012.
+This year Mother's Day happened to fall on May 10, which is also the date that Hildegard von Bingen or St. Hildegard, who gave birth to extensive both artistic and scientific output, was canonized in 2012.

 "And it came to pass ... when I was 42 years and 7 months old, that the heavens were opened and a blinding light of exceptional brilliance flowed through my entire brain.
 And so it kindled my whole heart and breast like a flame, not burning but warming... and suddenly I understood of the meaning of expositions of the books..."

 The resulting work, Scivas (1141–52).
 The title comes from the Latin phrase, Sci vias Domini, "Know the Ways of the Lord".
 The final vision includes 14 songs, plus a portion of the music drama which was later published as Ordo Virtutum.

 Hildegard was also wrote books on biology, botany, medicine, theology, as well as the arts.
 These include Physica (Physics) and Causae et Curae (Causes and Cures) which are together known as Liber subtilatum (1150).
 These works are scientific and don't contain any references to divine inspiration or revelation.
 She even created her own language for her own amusement.

 Hildegard's contribution to the world of music can not be overemphasized.
 In her writing, she describes music as the means of "recapturing the original joy and beauty of paradise."
 According to her, music was invented and musical instruments were built so that people could worship God in a magnificent fashion.
 Listeners and performers often describe Hildegard's music as angelic or otherworldly.
 Listen and watch to Hymns and Songs performed by Ensemble Vocatrix at Colburn School in the video below.

 Hildegard died on Sept.
 17, 1179 died at the abbey in Bingen at the age of 89.